shoestringlab/gadget-ui/README.md

 args.config.padding : The cell padding for the selector.
 Defaults to .5em.

 args.config.paddingTop : The cell padding for the top of the selector.
 Defaults to .3em.
 Used to correct offset shift in pane show/hide transition.

+args.config.width : Width of the resulting control.
+Defaults to the width of the selector.

+args.config.interiorWidth : Width of the selector div after rendering is complete.
+Default to 100% to fill the control.

+args.config.collapse : Whether to start the resulting control expanded or collapsed.
+Defaults to false.

 HTML: